The truth about a prostate cancer diagnosis

 Mr John Donohue Mr John Donohue Consultant Urological Surgeon

-It’s never easy to tell someone they've got cancer.
-But for Consultant Urologists like Mr John Donohue, the burden might be lightened if men knew that when prostate cancer is diagnosed early, any treatment is designed to prevent trouble many years later.
-In most cases, there’s plenty of time to decide what your next step will be.
+It’s never easy to tell someone they've got cancer, but for Consultant Urologists like Mr John Donohue, the burden might be lightened if men knew more about what to expect.
+As we explore in this article, in most cases, there’s plenty of time to decide what your next steps will look like.

 Investigations to diagnose prostate cancer are usually initiated when someone has a blood test to measure PSA (prostate specific antigen).
 PSA is found only in the prostate and is present in the seminal fluid.
 Damage to the prostate allows more PSA to leak into the blood stream.
 Prostate cancer can be the cause of this but urinary tract infections can also result in a high PSA.
 Some men will simply have a higher PSA than others.